The $300M button and other lessons

 There were only two buttons: Login and Register.
 What could go wrong?
 In isolation, the buttons were innocent enough.
 But the first red flag was they showed up right after a user clicked “Checkout”.

 The improvement they tested was simple.
-They replaced the “Register” button with “Continue as Guest”, and included some comforting copy on what would happen next:
+They replaced the “Register” button with “Continue as Guest”, and included some reassuring copy on what would happen next:

-The results were eye-popping: the number of ordering users went up by 45%, resulting in an extra $300M that first year.
-Even better, 90% of the ordering users chose to make an account as part of the checkout completion process.
+The results were eye-popping: the number of ordering users shot up by 45%, resulting in an extra $300M that first year.
+Even better, 90% of the ordering users ended up creating an account as part of the checkout completion process.

 This isn’t an ode to the invention of guest checkout.
 While that was the solution in this specific instance, the more universal lessons behind this story are:

-Understand user expectations — asking someone to “register” after they just spent energy creating an order is poor timing and poor framing.
-The best time to make a big ask is when you tie it to something very rewarding (e.g., getting access to a special feature) or when it’s already integrated into an action they want to do (e.g., filling out an address to receive their purchase).
-You don’t want disgruntled users because they won’t trust you and stick around.
+Understand customer expectations — asking someone to “register” after they just spent energy creating an order is poor timing and poor framing.
+The best time to make a big ask is when you tie it to something very rewarding (e.g., access to a special feature) or when it’s aligned with what they want to do (e.g., fill out address to receive shipment).

-Being user-centric is good business — the most fascinating plot twist was that nearly all the users were happy to register at the end when they saw value in doing so (e.g., receiving shipping updates).
-The best path to capturing sustainable business value is to create a lot more user value.
+Being customer-centric is good business — the unexpected plot twist was that nearly everyone was happy to register at the end when they saw value in doing so (e.g., receiving shipping updates).
+The best path to capturing sustainable business value is to create a lot more customer value.